 Lambeth, Merton, Bexley, Kingston, Richmond, Herts Valley, Southwark, Croydon, Lewisham, and Greenwich.

-GPs in all CCGs in the London area are advised to use these forms when referring patients with a suspected cancer as they contain the updated guidelines from NICE published in 2015 (NG12) as well as additional tumour specific referral criteria and deviations which have been agreed for the London area.
+GPs, dentists and optometrists in all CCGs in the London area are advised to use these forms when referring patients with a suspected cancer, as they contain the updated guidelines from NICE published in 2015 (NG12) as well as additional tumour-specific referral criteria and deviations which have been agreed for the London area.

 While guidelines assist the practice of healthcare professionals, they do not replace their knowledge, skills or clinical judgement.
 NG12 also supports clinicians to refer patients appropriately where cancer is suspected even if the patient does not meet NG12/Pan-London referral criteria.

 Referrers should include as much clinical and patient sensitive information as possible to enable swift triage and processing.